thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/documentation/splashkit-online/code-documentation/classes/TreeView.md

 See how the TreeView never updates itself - it relies on an event coming _back_ from the target filesystem.
 This means that if the target filesystem fails to do the operation for whatever reason, the TreeView also remains in the same state, meaning the two remain synchronized effectively.

-See example usage of it inside `fileview.js`, where it is attached to both the `IndexedStorageDB` filesystem, and also the filesystem inside the `ExecutionEnvironment`.
+See example usage of it inside `fileview.js` ([here](https://github.com/thoth-tech/SplashkitOnline/blob/main/Browser_IDE/fileview.js)), where it is attached to both the `IDBStoredProject` filesystem, and also the filesystem inside the `ExecutionEnvironment`.

 ### Limitations
 Currently there is no way to delete files/folders, or rename files/folders in the interface itself.
 This shouldn't be hard to add, however.